• Menu

 Trail route

 At the top of the valley, you can see a modern mine still operating in Victor.
 The elevation of the trail is around 10,000 feet above sea level.
 Be sure to wear sunscreen, sunglasses, and a hat.
-There is a bit of an up and downtown trek involved.
+There is a bit of an up-and-down downtown trek involved.

 Getting There